Dermatofibrosarcoma protuberans: Variants

-The World Health Organization, 2020, classified the fibrosarcomatous DFSP (DFSP-FS) variant (also termed dermatofibrosarcoma protuberans, fibrosarcomatous) of the dermatofibrosarcoma protuberans as a specific form of the intermediate (rarely metastasizing) fibroblastic and myofibroblastic tumors and other variants of this disorder as a specific form of the intermediate (locally aggressive) fibroblastic and myofibroblastic tumors.
+The World Health Organization in 2020 classified the fibro sarcomatous DFSP (DFSP-FS) variant (also termed dermatofibrosarcoma protuberans, fibro sarcomatous) of the dermatofibrosarcoma protuberans as a specific form of the intermediate (rarely metastasizing) fibroblastic and myofibroblastic tumors and other variants of this disorder as a specific form of the intermediate (locally aggressive) fibroblastic and myofibroblastic tumors.

 Bednar tumors

 Bednar, or pigmented DFSP, is distinguished by the dispersal of melanin-rich dendritic cells of the skin.
-It represents 1-5 percent of all DFSP occurring in people with rich in melanin pigments.
-Bednar characterized by a dermal spindle cell proliferation like DFSP but distinguished by the additional presence of melanocytic dendritic cells.
-It occurs at the same rate of DFSP on fairer skin and should be considered to have the same chances of metastasis.
+It represents 1–5 percent of all DFSP occurring in people rich in melanin pigments.
+Bednar is characterized by a dermal spindle cell proliferation like DFSP but distinguished by the additional presence of melanocytic dendritic cells.
+It occurs at the same rate as DFSP on fairer skin and should be considered to have the same chances of metastasis.